quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 ./bad_bank_test.go:18:14: undefined: BalanceFor
 ```

-We don't have our types or functions yet, add them to make the test run

 ## Write the minimal amount of code for the test to run and check the failing test output

+We don't have our types or functions yet, add them to make the test run.

 ```go
 type Transaction struct {